Netlabbuilder/NokiaSRLinux_notes/README.md

 # NokiaSRLinux_notes
-My notes on networking with Arista EOS.
+My notes on networking with Nokia SR Linux.